-Cat scratch disease (CSD) is a bacterial disease that humans can get when they suffer a mild infection from a cat bite or scratch.
-This diseases causes the lymph nodes around the areas of the head, neck and upper limbs to become swollen.
+Cat scratch disease (CSD), also known as cat scratch fever, is a bacterial disease transmitted from a cat bite or scratch.
+This diseases causes the lymph nodes around the head, neck and upper limbs to become swollen.
 Other symptoms include fever, headache, fatigue and loss of appetite.
-40 percent of cats carry B. henselea, the virus that causes cat scratch disease, at least once in their lives.
-However, kittens are most likely to be infected and pass along the disease.
+40 percent of cats carry B. henselae, the virus that causes cat scratch disease, at least once in their lives.
+Kittens are most likely to be infected and pass along the disease.

 To reduce the risk of getting cat scratch disease, avoid rough play with cats and kittens to avoid scratches and bites.
 If you are bitten or scratched, immediately wash the wound thoroughly.
-If you develop an infection, be sure to contact your physician.
+If you develop an infection, contact your physician.
+(Source)

 Hookworms are blood-sucking parasites that can invade, inhabit and live in a dog or cat's small intestines.
 Symptoms of animal hookworm infection in humans can range from painful, itchy skin infections to intestinal bleeding, inflammation and abdominal pain.

 Puppies and kittens are most likely to have hookworm infections and can pass the hookworm eggs or larvae in their stools.
 Humans who have any contact with the contaminated dirt or area can obtain the hookworm infection.
 To reduce the risk of getting hookworm, owners should have their dogs and cats dewormed.
 (Source)